 - Work both on macOS and Windows as it's an online tool, it fits all systems.

 - Create wireframes and prototypes for free, you can create up to 3 projects with the free version.

-- Animate and prototype apps/website fast.
+- Animate and prototype apps/websites fast.

-- Communicate seamlessly and handoff specs.
+- Communicate seamlessly and hand off specs.